Magic-Abracadabra/UnpackNestedData/README.md

             "metadata": None
 }
 ```
 You have your target *key* 'admin'.
 You're wondering where the key is in the data.
 The light function will shed light on all iterable objects that contain the key.
-The light function will return (l, values).
+It returns (l, values).
 If the *key* is in the nested data d, then l=True.
-The list *values* will be composed of all iterable objects containing the key in d.
+All iterable objects containing the key in d compose the list *values*.
 ```python
 >>> light('admin', data)
 (True, [('admin', 'secret')])